rbind/deleeuw/content/post/sixth.md

 title = "Majorization"
 math = true
 +++
 I use majorization in many of my papers.
-So maybe a short general introduction is useful.
+So a short general introduction may be useful.
 <!--more-->

 The problem we try to solve throughout is to construct a convergent and stable iterative algorithm to minimize a function `$f:X\rightarrow\mathbb{R}$` over a set `$X\subseteq\mathbb{R}^n$`.